mcmasn-amzn/smithy/docs/source-2.0/spec/type-refinement-traits.rst

     * :ref:`clientOptional-trait`
     * :ref:`input-trait`

-The ``@default`` trait assigns a default value to a structure member using a document type.
+The ``@default`` trait assigns a default value to a structure member.
 The following example defines a structure with a "language" member that has a default value:

 .. code-block:: smithy